 Breadcrumb

-An interference alignment (IA) scheme is presented that allows multiple opportunistic transmitters (secondary users) to use the same frequency band of a pre-existing primary link without generating any interference.
+We present an interference alignment (IA) technique that allows multiple opportunistic transmitters (secondary users) to use the same frequency band of a pre-existing primary link without generating any interference.
 The primary and secondary transmit-receive pairs are equipped with multiple antennas.
-Under power constraints on the primary transmitter, the rate of the primary user is maximized by water-filling on the singular values of its channel matrix leaving some eigen modes unused, and hence, the secondary users can align their transmitted signals to produce a number of interference-free
+We exploit the fact that under power constraints on the primary transmitter, the rate of the primary user is maximized by water-filling on the singular values of its channel matrix leaving some eigen modes unused.
+The secondary users can align their transmitted signals to produce a number of

 Pagination